chipweinberger/flutter_pcm_sound/README.md

 You can lower the feed threshold using `setFeedThreshold` to achieve real time audio, or increase it to have a cushy buffer.

+## Event Based Feeding

+Your feed callback is invoked _once_ for each of these events:
+- **Low-buffer event** – when the number of buffered frames falls **below** the threshold set with `setFeedThreshold`.
+- **Zero event** – when the buffer is fully drained (`remainingFrames == 0`).

+**Note:** _once_ means once per `feed()` — every time you feed new data, it allows the plugin to trigger another low-buffer or zero event.

+> 🧠 **Why event-based feeding?** You might wonder why `flutter_pcm_sound` doesn’t just use a timer to request more samples every few milliseconds like every other audio library.
+The problem is asynchronous timing.
+Whether the timer runs on the Dart or native side, your feed callbacks get bunched up behind Dart UI work, leading to audio delays, pops, & excess work, and means it's not really a reliable "timer".
+Event-based better reflects the reality of Dart timing, and is more efficient.

+> 💡 **Tip:** You can still emulate timer-style feeding by setting a very large feed threshold so that `flutter_pcm_sound` calls your feed callback regularly.
+From there, you can also optionally run a Dart-side `Timer.periodic(...)` or `Ticker` and estimate `remainingFrames`  from your last callback + the elapsed time since it fired.

 ## One-Pedal Driving

 To play audio, just keep calling `feed`.

 To stop audio, just stop calling `feed`.

+> 💡 **How to think about it:** In a traditional sound library you’d call `start()`, which begins invoking your feed callback, and later call `stop()` to end it. `flutter_pcm_sound` works almost the same way — you can still call the `start()` convenience function if you want.
+The difference is that you don’t need an explicit `stop()`: if you stop feeding samples, `flutter_pcm_sound` will naturally stop invoking your feed callback once the buffer runs out.
+When that happens, your callback will see `remainingFrames = 0`, which indicates playback has ended.
+This is conserves power and CPU performance.

 ## Is Playing?